Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 16. These are interesting results, but you have a hypothesis:  clicks increase with snowy weather.
 Let’s go to the Snowflake Data Marketplace and find what we need.
 The Data Marketplace lives in the new UI called Snowsight (currently in Preview mode but feel free to test drive after the lab).
 Click on Preview App at the top of the UI.
 ![Snowflake Part 2 - 16](assets/vhol_fivetran/image11.png)

-17. Click "Sign in to continue".
+17. Click **Sign in to continue**.
 You will need to use the same user and pw that you used to login to your Snowflake account the first time.
 ![Snowflake Part 2 - 17](assets/vhol_fivetran/image17.png)

 18. You’re now in the new UI - Snowsight.
 It’s pretty cool - with charting and dashboards and context-sensitivity - but today we’re just focused on getting to the Data Marketplace.
-Click on Data…
+Click on **Data**…
 ![Snowflake Part 2 - 18](assets/vhol_fivetran/image23.png)

-19. ...and then Marketplace…
+19. ...and then **Marketplace**…
 ![Snowflake Part 2 - 19](assets/vhol_fivetran/image55.png)

 20. ...and now you’re in!
 Over 100 providers have made datasets available for you to enrich your data.
 Today we’re going to grab a sample of weather data.
-Click the "Ready to Query" checkbox…
+Click the **Ready to Query** checkbox…
 ![Snowflake Part 2 - 20](assets/vhol_fivetran/image82.png)

 21. And then find the **Weather Source** tile.
 Once you find it, click on it.